Tropical trigonal curves: Introduction

-The next natural case to consider is the case $d=3$: it is well known that the moduli space $M_{g,3}^1=H_g\cup T_g$, where $T_g$ is the moduli space of genus $g$ trigonal curves, is irreducible of dimension $2g+1$, for $g\geq 4$, or of dimension $6$ if $g=3$.
-Currently, much less is known about the geometry of $T_g$, for instance its rational cohomology is only known for $g\leq5$, \cite{Loo93},\cite{Tom},\cite{Z22}, while its rational Chow ring and stable cohomology, which turns out to be tautological, have been computed in \cite{CL} and \cite{Z24}, respectively.
+The next natural case to consider is the case $d=3$: it is well known that the moduli space $T_g=M_{g,3}^1\setminus H_g$ of genus $g$ trigonal curves is irreducible of dimension $2g+1$, for $g\geq 4$, or of dimension $6$ if $g=3$.
+Currently, much less is known about the geometry of $T_g$; for instance, while it is known that $H_g$ has the rational cohomology of a point, the rational cohomology of $T_g$ is only known for $g\leq5$,~\cite{Loo93},\cite{Tom},\cite{Z22}, while its rational Chow ring and stable cohomology, which turns out to be tautological, have been computed in~\cite{CL} and~\cite{Z24}, respectively.

-In \cite[Theorem 1.1]{CGP} it has been proved that the top-weight cohomology of $M_5$ does not vanish and from the description of the rational cohomology of $T_5$ computed in \cite{Z22} and the spectral sequence determined by the inclusion $M_{5,3}^1\subseteq M_5$, one can deduce that the top-weight cohomology of $M_5$ is a non-zero multiple of that of $T_5$.
+In~\cite[Theorem 1.1]{CGP} it has been proved that the top-weight cohomology of $M_5$ does not vanish.
+From the description of the rational cohomology of $T_5$ computed in~\cite{Z22} and the spectral sequence determined by the inclusion $M_{5,3}^1\subseteq M_5$, one can deduce that the top-weight cohomology of $M_5$ is a non-zero multiple of that of $T_5$.
 We wonder if this phenomenon generalizes to higher genera, and in order to do so it is natural to understand the boundary of $M_{g,3}^1,$ as a tropical moduli space.

 In algebraic geometry, the moduli of stable trigonal curves $\overline{T}_g$ is the moduli space parameterizing stable trigonal curves, i.e., stable curves which are the stabilization of a nodal curve, which admits a degree $3$ admissible cover to a rational curve.